Robust direction-dependent gain-calibration of beam-modelling errors far from the target field: Direction-dependent gain-calibration outside the main beam lobe

 \begin{enumerate} \item \textbf{Prediction:} Compute matrices $\mathmat{\widetilde{M}}_p[n]$ using \Cref{eq:DDECal_M}. \item \textbf{Least-squares solution:} We denote the solution to \Cref{eq:DDcal_optimizationproblem} given the known matrices $\mathmat{\widetilde{V}}_p$ and $\mathmat{\widetilde{M}}_p[n]$ as $\mathmat{\widetilde{L}}_p[n+1]$, to differentiate between this intermediate computation step and the new gain $\mathmat{\widetilde{J}}_p[n+1]$ that is obtained after regularisation.
 This least-squares update is computed for each spectral solution interval $\Delta\nu_{\mathrm{sol}}$. \item \textbf{Update the intermediate gains:} To avoid oscillation or divergence through overshooting the global minimum, a Gauss-Newton descent with an update speed of $\alpha=0.2$ is used.
 A noisy version of the new gain is found using $\mathmat{\widetilde{U}}_p[n+1]=(1-\alpha)\mathmat{\widetilde{J}}_p[n]+\alpha\mathmat{\widetilde{L}}_p[n+1]$. \item \textbf{Regularisation:} Finally, the new gains are obtained by regularising the intermediate gain solutions.
 Although the { DDECAL} framework also contains other constraints, we focus on spectral regularisation, in which the least-squares fits are low-pass filtered through convolution with a truncated Gaussian kernel.
 The standard deviation $\sigma$ of this kernel is set by the user to a given spectral smoothness scale, and the kernel is truncated at three times its standard deviation.
 The wider this filter is, the smoother the obtained gains will be.
 Each component of the Jones matrix $\mathmat{\widetilde{J}}_p[n+1](\nu_{\mathrm{sol}})$ is separately regularised.
 For each component, a smooth update is given by

 where we have dropped the subscript `sol' for legibility.
 The Gaussian kernel is given by $K(\nu,\nu')=\exp[-\frac{1}{2}(\nu-\nu')^2/\sigma^2]$, and $W_{p,k}(\nu)$ is a weight.
-Such weights are useful when some intervals contain fewer data points than others, due to interference excision, for example. \end{enumerate}
+Such weights are useful when some solution intervals contain fewer data points than others, due to interference excision, for example\footnote{In this work, no interference is simulated and no such excision is performed, so these weights equal one.}. \end{enumerate}